 Tubal ligation is a permanent way to prevent pregnancy.
 Your provider at North Atlanta Ob/Gyn surgically cauterizes or cuts your fallopian tubes to prevent the sperm and egg from joining.

 It’s important to find a form of contraception that you can trust and use without complication.
-If you try one and find that it doesn’t work for you, don’t hesitate to let the North Atlanta Ob/Gyn team know and try a couple of options to find the right fit.
+If you try one and find that it isn't right for you, don’t hesitate to let the North Atlanta Ob/Gyn care team know.
+With many options available, it shouldn't be a problem to find the right fit for you.

 You might consider changing your contraception method if:

-If you’re uncertain about the effectiveness of your birth control or if you want added protection against STDs, you can use a condom in addition to your implant, ring, or pill.
+If you’re uncertain about the effectiveness of your birth control or if you want added protection against STIs, you can use a condom in addition to your implant, ring, or pill.

 For more information about available contraceptive types and their effectiveness, call North Atlanta Ob/Gyn, or book an appointment online today.